Pulpit Today Sermon

 Seek the Presence of God

 I believe many Christians want to live like David.
 They want to sense the weight of his presence upon them, but they don’t know how.
-And it isn’t easy, because it takes conscious, deliberate action to “set the Lord before you” and walk with him.
+And it isn’t always easy, because Satan uses the allurements of the world to sidetrack your devotion to Christ.
+It takes conscious, deliberate action to “set the Lord before you” and walk with him.
+And be sure to know this: the road that you and Christ walk along is narrow!
+But oh, its blessings are many; as Romans 15:13 says, “May the God of hope fill you with all joy and peace in believing, so that by the power of the Holy Spirit you may abound in hope.

-Do you think Adam experienced a tangible weight of God’s presence after fellowshipping with Him in the Garden?
+Do you think Adam experienced a tangible weight of God’s presence while fellowshipping with Him in the Garden?
 Yes.

 I believed Abraham was overwhelmed with a sense of awe when God appeared to him that night and passed between the sacrifice with his fiery presence.